socnetv/app/docs/roadmaps/roadmap_ws3_architecture_performance.md

 - Prefer adapters/wrappers first, not data migrations.
 - Every phase must be regression-clean before the next begins.
 - Dead members are removed after the phase that makes them dead is validated — not before.

----

-## Cross-cutting dependency — Undo/Redo (#31)

-Structural undo (add/delete nodes, weight changes, attribute mutations on the canvas) requires a `QUndoStack` integrated across the full Graph mutation API.
-This is a WS3 concern: a proper command pattern can only be introduced cleanly once the domain model and mutation API are stable. #31 is explicitly deferred until at least M2 of this roadmap.

-Note: filter-level undo (non-destructive visibility operations) is already handled by the `m_visibilityHistory` snapshot stack in `Graph` and is not blocked on WS3.